 Collective mapping of structural exploitation and solidarity alternatives

 We live in a world full of contradictions: exploitation and solidarity often go hand in hand.
 The system we live in drives and stabilizes inequalities and makes it almost impossible for the individual not to live at the expense of others and the environment.
 We have learned to accept this as normal, thus preventing the development and establishment of a good life for all.
 However, there are diverse possibilities and realities of a just and solidary mode of living in the present.
 All these ambivalent processes are reflected in the physical space that surrounds us.

 This concept is only available as in-person format.

-- discover spatially anchored structures that favor or hinder a solidary mode of living
+- discover spatially anchored structures that support or hinder a solidary mode of living

 - discuss concrete opportunities for action towards a good life for all